matthewjchin/MatrixMultInC/README.md

 same value of the number of rows for the second matrix.

 In future: Will allow for two different matrices of different dimensions, without limits.
-Also: Check for invalid dimenstions of matrices when multiplying as well as matrix addition.
+Also: Check for invalid dimensions of matrices when multiplying as well as matrix addition.

 Changes to Repo:
 --------------------
 4 May 2019: First push.<br>
 7 May 2019: Aditional Details; formatting header of README file.<br>
 22 May 2019: Added comments to matrix.c file, added to README file.<br>
+1 Sep 2019: Added new_matrix.c file, which includes details on inputting data for two different matrices of two different dimensions.<br>